cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 Channel upgradability is an IBC-level protocol that allows chains to leverage new channel features without having to create new channels or perform a network-wide upgrade.

-Prior to this feature, developers who wanted to update an application module or add a middleware to their application flow would need to negotiate a new channel in order to use the updated application feature/middleware, resulting in a loss of the accumulated state/liquidity, token fungibility (as the channel would have been encoded in the IBC denom), and any other larger network effects of losing usage of the existing channel from relayers monitoring, etc.
+Prior to this feature, developers who wanted to update an application module or add a middleware to their application flow would need to create a new channel in order to use the updated application feature/middleware, resulting in a loss of the accumulated state/liquidity, token fungibility (as the channel ID is encoded in the IBC denom), and any other larger network effects of losing usage of the existing channel from relayers monitoring, etc.

 With channel upgradability, applications will be able to implement features such as but not limited to: potentially adding [denom metadata to tokens](https://github.com/cosmos/ibc/discussions/719), or utilizing the [fee middleware](https://github.com/cosmos/ibc/tree/main/spec/app/ics-029-fee-payment), all while maintaining the channels on which they currently operate.